psychemedia/island-storynotes/worsley/richard_easy.md

 trial for erin con, and pronounced, 1 s

-the now UNEAsY busband, A tvelvepenny cuckold.
+the now UNEASY husband, A tvelvepenny cuckold.

 The acquaintance, we find, between sir R— and the captain commenced last spring, and was occasioned by the purchase of an estate the baronet was desirous of making of him, which secured a borough. : Ia ne of this negociation,